marjiasdk/marjiasdk/README.md

-AI safety researcher and builder working on AI governance, alignment, and the transition to advanced AI.

-- PhD student in Computer Science, Trinity College Dublin, researching runtime detection of harmful multi-agent AI coordination
+Marjia Siddik is an AI safety researcher who has been working in AI governance, alignment, and the societal transitions advanced AI will force since 2024.
+She is a PhD student in Computer Science at Trinity College Dublin, funded by the Government of Ireland Postgraduate Scholarship, researching runtime detection of harmful multi-agent AI coordination.
-- Past research fellowships: Convergence Analysis (ASI governance), AI Safety Global Society (alignment), Groundless Alignment
-- 🚀 Previously co-founded Safentic — runtime monitoring for agentic AI behavior
-- 📄 Published work on AI governance, healthcare AI transparency, and post-AGI treaty frameworks

-### What I'm working on
-- Runtime detection of harmful multi-agent AI coordination (PhD research)
-- AI safety fieldbuilding and governance tooling for Global South contexts (Equiano Institute)
+Her past work spans international security fellowships researching US-China cooperation on artificial superintelligence, alignment research on integrity failures in deployed AI systems, and policy work shaping Ireland's first AI governance framework for its national healthcare system.
+She previously co-founded Safentic, a runtime monitoring system for agentic AI behavior, and was recognized as Microsoft's youngest global MVP in Trustworthy AI.

 ### Connect
 🌐 [marjiasdk.com](https://marjiasdk.com) · [LinkedIn](https://www.linkedin.com/in/marjiasdk/) · [ORCID](https://orcid.org/0009-0008-6295-6979)